Lip Sync Battle: Overview

 Lip Sync Battle debuted on Spike on April 2, 2015.
+The game pits two celebrities against each other in a lip syncing battle, where each contestant performs two songs.
+The host then asks the audience who won, with the winner being the contestant that gets the most and loudest cheering.
+The winner then receives a Lip Sync Battle belt reminiscent of the WCW Television Championship title belt.

 It is produced by John Krasinski and Stephen Merchant and hosted by rapper and actor LL Cool J. Model Chrissy Teigen serves as color commentator.

 The show is a spin-off of a segment first introduced on Late Night with Jimmy Fallon.
 Merchant, Krasinski and Emily Blunt, were brainstorming ideas for Krasinski's upcoming appearance on Late Night when the idea took shape.
 Jimmy Fallon then developed it into a recurring segment on his show.
-The game pits two celebrities against each other in a lip syncing battle for two rounds.
-The audience votes for the winner, who receives a Lip Sync Battle belt reminiscent of the WCW Television Championship title belt.

-In 2014, Merchant, Krasinski and Fallon pitched the show to NBC, who passed on it.
+In 2014, Merchant, Krasinski and Fallon pitched the show to NBC, who passed on it, despite the attention the Late Night segment got, particularly when Emma Stone lip synched DJ Khaled's "All I Do Is Win".
 NBC's cable channels USA Network and Bravo also passed.
 The competition series was eventually picked up by Spike, which was then rebranding.
 "Part of what I wanted to do with Lip Sync Battle is increase co-viewing, but also add diversity to the network," said network president Kevin Kay.

 Lip Sync Battle has been a major success for Spike.
 Its series premiere drew 2.2 million viewers, the channel's highest-rated non-scripted premiere.
 Kay described the show as "a television and viral rock star for Spike."
 The show was renewed for a second season of 20 episodes on April 22, 2015.

 In January 2016, the network renewed the series for a third season consisting of another 20 episodes.
 "Lip Sync Battle is a multiplatform pop-culture phenomenon that has played an integral role in delivering a new and broader audience to Spike," Kay said.
+This season notably featured a contest between Zendaya and Tom Holland, then rumored to be a couple, with Holland winning by appearing as Rihanna, lip synching to her song Umbrella.

 In July 2016, the show received a Primetime Emmy Award nomination in the Outstanding Structured Reality Program category.